-The proposed development establishes an appropriate interface between the development and the adjoining low density residential zone to the south and public spaces to the west and east.
 The proposal allows for a centralisation of the building to the western side of the site in order to provide a built form that is compatible with the local context and sensitive to nearby other land uses.

-As detailed earlier, the site is adjoined by a drainage canal and residential development 25 metres to the south; a road and overpass to the east that has a height of approximately 12 metres above the subject site levels; public recreation park to the west containing trees that are up to 20 metres in height; and a railway corridor to the north.
+As detailed earlier, the site is adjoined by a drainage canal and residential development 20 metres to the south; a road and overpass to the east that has a height of approximately 12 metres above the subject site levels; public recreation park to the west containing trees that are up to 20 metres in height; and a railway corridor to the north.
 The site itself contains significant and dense vegetation to the rear south-eastern corner with heights up to 20 metres.
-This local context negates the need for consistency with a particular streetscape or urban character given that the land is adjoined by taller natural and built forms that provide a vertical context.
+This local context negates the need for consistency with a particular streetscape or urban character along Beames Avenue given that the land is adjoined by taller natural and built forms that provide a vertical context.

 The building takes into consideration the landscape setting to ensure a positive impact is achieved on the quality and character of the neighbourhood.
-The 3 storey built form responds to the existing and desired future context given that 4 storey, 22 metre high school buildings are permitted within the zone under the Complying Development provisions of the Transport & Infrastructure SEPP.
+The 2/3 storey built form responds to the existing and desired future context given that 4 storey, 22 metre high school buildings are permitted within the zone under the Complying Development provisions of the Transport & Infrastructure SEPP.
 The development adopts and translates positive elements from the site and surrounding neighbourhood and will have a positive impact on the quality and sense of identity of the neighbourhood.